 Phleboliths are literally "vein stones", and represent calcification within venous structures.
 They are particularly common in the pelvis where they may mimic ureteric calculi, and are also encountered frequently in venous malformations.
 There is an association with Maffucci syndrome.

-Phleboliths appear as focal calcifications, often with radiolucent centers (another helpful sign if present to distinguish them from ureteric calculi).
+Phleboliths appear as focal calcifications, often with radiolucent centers (if present, a helpful sign to distinguish them from urolithiasis).
 This appearance is attributed to calcification peripherally within the vessel, and is frequently seen on abdominal radiographs (66% of phleboliths 2).
-It can also be seen on CT provided thin sections are obtained (at 5mm thick slices radiolucent centers will be inapparent in 99% of phleboliths 2).
+It can also be seen on CT provided thin sections are obtained (at 5 mm thick slices radiolucent centers will be inapparent in 99% of phleboliths 2).

 - 1. Guest AR, Cohan RH, Korobkin M et-al. Assessment of the clinical utility of the rim and comet-tail signs in differentiating ureteral stones from phleboliths.
 AJR Am J Roentgenol.
 2001;177 (6): 1285-91.
 AJR Am J Roentgenol (full text) - Pubmed citation